pubky/pubky-nexus/docs/decentralization.md

 The core of decentralization.
 Driven by `KeyBasedEventProcessorRunner`, which indexes users hosted on **third-party** HSs — any HS other than the primary (also called "external" or "secondary").
-For every monitored HS *except* the primary, it pulls each hosted user's events per user from the HS `/events-stream` endpoint (hence "key-based" — keyed on each user's pubky).
+For every monitored HS *except* the primary, it pulls hosted users' events from the HS `/events-stream` endpoint, keyed on their pubkys.
 Configured in `KeyBasedEventProcessorRunner::from_config`.

 ### `monitored_homeservers_limit`